Metrics dashboard

 The graph plots a line showing RAM usage.
 If the line regularly reaches the maximum allocated RAM, consider increasing your compute size.
 For compute size options, see Compute sizing.

-Cached: The amount of data cached in memory.
+Cached: The amount of data cached in memory by previous queries and operations.

 CPU